julien01A/wPip_cid_island/README.md

 ## 5. Check-quality of newly assembled prophage contigs by mapping Nanopore raw reads

 ### 5.1.
-Global coverage of the assembled prophage contigs with Nanopore raw reads
+Global coverage of the assembled prophage contigs with Nanopore and Illumina raw reads

-To check the quality of our newly assembled prophage contigs, we first mapped the raw Nanopore reads longer than 10 kb onto our prophage contigs Tunisp-a–d, Slabp-a–c, and Harashp-a–d to visualize the global read coverages.
+To check the quality of our newly assembled prophage contigs, we first mapped the raw Nanopore and Illumina reads onto our prophage contigs Tunisp-a–d, Slabp-a–c, and Harashp-a–d to visualize the global read coverages.
 Here is the example for Harash reads with `Minimap2 (v.2.24)` and `samtools (v.1.9)`:

 ```
 ####bash####